neueworld/Layers-Docs/docs/Layers Features/Profile and Portfolio.md

 The Designers can Import the Figma designs through the Layers Figma Plugin and create their portfolio.

 💡 The Current Implementation of the portfolio uses the data from third-party platforms such as GitHub and Figma.

-This is first time testing of profile and portfolio and few more lines.